asahicantu/obsidian/Presentations/HelloStavanger/Notes raw.md

 33. May it be that... you dare to jump to life?
 34. May you be happy, may you be strong, may you feel like you belong.....

+Being human is absurd, this constant void, the need to adapt to things we do not udnerstand, for us not fully being to explain how we feel, what we feel, the assumptions of societies.

 To ne alive
 [What are the odds of being alive? — The Mortal Atheist](https://www.themortalatheist.com/blog/what-are-the-odds-of-being-alive)